echoWanderer/altV-Chat/README.md

 # Alt:V Chat
-This resource is not official Alt:V chat resource.

 **This resource still needs testing and improving.
 It's not ready to use in production.**

 *Your contribution would be very appreciated!
 Please look for **Known issues** at the bottom of the page.*